wandb/docs/docs/support/can_just_set_run_name_run_id.md

 tags:
    - experiments
 ---

+Yes.
 To overwrite the run name with the run ID, use the following code snippet:

 ```python
 import wandb